peteash10/instructionsforhumans.com/pages/events.md

 category: menu
 ---

-To stay informed and be reminded of events happening for Instructions For Humans, and many other things besides, you best off [subscribing to Pete's newsletter](https://tinyletter.com/peteashton).
+To stay informed and be reminded of events happening for Instructions For Humans, and many other things besides, you're best off [subscribing to Pete's newsletter](https://tinyletter.com/peteashton).

 ## November 1-4